irbujam/ss_log_event_monitor/README.md

 Windows Powershell script that captures information from subspace advance CLI farmer logs:

 Key features:
+  - (New) discord notifications to a webhook of your choice (refer to https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks on how to create a webhook for your own server notifications)
   - Local Time display
   - Summary information by disk listing rewards, plot status and last reward received timeframe
   - Warning/Error messages summarized to remove duplicates and show only unique warnings/errors